Service + Area

 A clear scope summary, project location details, schedule targets, and current drawings or photos (when available) help Tri-Peak review Metal Roofing requests in Diamond.
 Early notes on access limits, staging, and active-site constraints also improve local sequencing decisions.

-How does this Tier 4 service fit with related scopes in Diamond?
+How does this supporting service fit with related scopes in Diamond?

 Metal Roofing is coordinated with related scopes when handoffs overlap in Diamond, but each scope is still defined clearly so sequencing decisions and responsibilities stay visible during local execution.